Noncommutative homological mirror functor: Mirror construction for punctured Riemann surface

 In \cite{Bocklandt}, Bocklandt considered a pair of ``mirror" dimers $Q$ and $Q^\vee$ equipped with perfect matchings, which are embedded in two different Riemann surfaces $\Sigma$ and $\Sigma^\vee$ (with the number of punctures $\geq 3$).
 He combinatorially defined a category from $Q$ which was proven to be isomorphic to the wrapped Fukaya category of $\Sigma - Q_0$, and found an embedding into the category of matrix factorizations associated to $Q^\vee$.
 In this way, Bocklandt generalized the construction of Abouzaid et al. \cite{AAEKO} of the homological mirror symmetry for punctured spheres.

-In this section, inspired by the work of Bocklandt, we apply our construction developed in Section \ref{sec:MFseverallag} to punctured Riemann surfaces and recover the result of \cite{Bocklandt}, and also generalize them.
+In this chapter, inspired by the work of Bocklandt, we apply our construction developed in Chapter \ref{sec:MFseverallag} to punctured Riemann surfaces and recover the result of \cite{Bocklandt}, and also generalize them.
 In particular, our approach gives a geometric explanation of the mysterious combinatorial construction of a mirror dimer in \cite{Bocklandt}.
 This gives a nice application of the theory developed in this paper.

-\begin{defn} Let $\Sigma$ be a closed Riemann surface, with finitely many points $Q_0 = \{p_i\}$.
+\begin{definition} Let $\Sigma$ be a closed Riemann surface, with finitely many points $Q_0 = \{p_i\}$.
 We consider a polygonal decomposition of $(\Sigma,Q_0)$ with vertices only at $Q_0$.
 Choosing orientations of all edges defines a quiver $Q$ with the set of arrows $Q_1$.
 The complement $\Sigma \setminus Q$ consists of polygons, and the closure of these open polygons are called faces of $Q$.
-We may assume that every vertex has valency at least 3, and each polygon has at least distinct 3 vertices for simplicity.
-Also by $Q$ we denote the quiver or the associated polygonal decomposition of $\Sigma$. \end{defn} \begin{thm} We can take a family of Lagrangians $\bL$ canonically for a given polygonal decomposition $Q$ of $\Sigma$ to obtain a noncommutative mirror LG model $(\cA,W)$ so that the following holds: \begin{enumerate} \item There exists a graded quiver $Q^\mathbb{L}$ (whose arrows are $\Z_2$-graded) with a spacetime superpotential $\Phi$ such that $\cA =\Jac(Q^\bL,\Phi)$ and we have a $\Z_2$-graded $A_\infty$-functor
+We assume that every vertex has valency at least 2.
+Also by $Q$ we denote the quiver or the associated polygonal decomposition of $\Sigma$. \end{definition} \begin{theorem} We can take a family of Lagrangians $\bL$ canonically for a given polygonal decomposition $Q$ of $\Sigma$ to obtain a noncommutative mirror LG model $(\cA,W)$ so that the following holds: \begin{enumerate} \item There exists a graded quiver $Q^\mathbb{L}$ (whose arrows are $\Z_2$-graded) with a spacetime superpotential $\Phi$ such that $\cA =\Jac(Q^\bL,\Phi)$ and we have a $\Z_2$-graded $A_\infty$-functor

 \item If $Q$ is a dimer, then the quiver $Q^\mathbb{L}$ is also a dimer (with degree zero arrows) embedded in a Riemann surface $\Sigma^\vee$.
 Here $\Sigma^\vee$ can be constructed from the spacetime superpotential $\Phi$. \item If $Q$ is a zig-zag consistent dimer , then $\cF_{\mathbb{L}}$ defines an $\Z_2$-graded derived equivalence